SquadroneSystem/vrbrain_nuttx/NuttX/apps/examples/README.txt

                                      (as well as various other UDP-related
                                      configuration settings)
     CONFIG_NET_BROADCAST=y         - UDP broadcast support is needed.
-    CONFIG_NETUTILS_UIPLIB=y       - The UIP library is needed
+    CONFIG_NETUTILS_NETLIB=y       - The networking library is needed

     CONFIG_EXAMPLES_DHCPD_NOMAC     - (May be defined to use software assigned MAC) CONFIG_EXAMPLES_DHCPD_IPADDR    - Target IP address